Our lines are currently open,

 BS AU 145e is the British Standard that governs how number plates are made.
 It sets requirements for durability, reflectivity, impact resistance, and legibility.

 Plates manufactured to this standard must display the BS AU 145e marking, confirming they meet the required performance and safety criteria.
+This standard ensures plates remain readable over time and under real-world conditions.

 Common Format Rules Drivers Get Wrong